vidyabharti9/Daily-Learning-Widget/README.md

 **Daily Learning Widget 📚**

-The Daily Learning Widget is a fun and interactive tool to enhance daily knowledge across a variety of subjects like physics, chemistry, biology, and astronomy.
+The Daily Learning Widget is a fun and interactive tool to enhance daily knowledge across various subjects like physics, chemistry, biology, and astronomy.
 This widget offers engaging facts, helps track your learning progress, and includes features like bookmarking and level progression.

 ### Features
 - **Randomized Facts**: Get a new random fact from your chosen subject each day.
 After refreshing, receive a new fact from the selected subject.